 Science is a compulsory subject in the curriculum as it demands and develops such a valuable diversity of skills.
-The Science Department is staffed by nine experienced teachers with varying expertise to deliver all three sciences to an exceptional level across the College.
+The Science Department is staffed by ten experienced teachers with varying expertise to deliver all three sciences to an exceptional level across the College.
 Science teaching uses a blend of theory and practical lessons and the overall aim is to develop in pupils, whatever their ability, a greater awareness and a more critical interest in the world around them.
 It is hoped that this will subsequently enable them to make better-informed judgments, concerning topical issues, in the future.

 Resources